lrusso/LRussoWeb/README.md

 # LRusso.com Website

 This project is a comprehensive web application demonstrating a variety of modern web development techniques and functionalities.
-From robust error handling to interactive games and automated tasks, it serves as a powerful showcase for a range of web capabilities.
+From robust error handling to automated tasks and interactive games, it serves as a powerful showcase for a range of web capabilities.

 ---